Liana64/k8s-gitops/README.md

 **Liana Laboratories Self-Hosting Initiative**

-This is my Kubernetes homelab, currently running on a Lenovo RD350 and Dell R720xd.
+This is my Kubernetes homelab, currently running on a MinisForum ms-01.
 Feel free to have a look around and adapt however you want!

 **Are you an aspiring homelabber?**